BosM16/BosRepo/README.md

 Place plates that are evaded in the 'point to point' task using the left Vive Controller.
 * *'place hex obstacles'*
 Place hexagonal obstacles (variable height) that are evaded in the 'point to point' task using the left Vive Controller.
+* *'place window obstacles'*
+Place window obstacles (variable height and width) through which the drone flies in the 'point to point' task using the left Vive Controller.

 ### Common Errors
 * *No response from gamepad actions*.